Hyodar/quack/README.md

 # quack
 Upgraded version of Rubber Ducky on Atmega32u4 and ESP32

-This is part of a university project on UTFPR (Federal University of Technology - Paraná)
+This is part of a project of the Computing Engineering major at UTFPR (Federal University of Technology - Paraná).